nossidge/snowball/README.md

 word.
 If the word contains punctuation or numbers then it is ignored.
 This means that it also does not word pair between line breaks.
 This may perhaps be an issue with books from Project Gutenberg; as their text files are fixed width we could be missing some word pairs.
-Also, it ignores any word at the end of a sentence.

 ### Other languages
 It shouldn't be too tricky to alter this to accept Êúröpèāñ type accent